 The focus of the College is strongly academic and students are required to satisfy high academic entry requirements.
 To support the costs of graduate students, the College provides various scholarships and bursaries, to help fund fees and living costs.
-The total awarded in 2020-21 was £153,262 (2019-20 £180,130).
+The total awarded in 2021-22 was £105,161 (2020-21 £153,262).
 The College also supports students through a grant scheme to assist with attendance at conferences and travel grants.
-The total awarded in 2020-21 was £5,901 (2019-20 £7,944).
-In addition to other programmes, the College operates a scheme for students in financial hardship.
-The total awarded in 2020-21 was £15,505 (2019-20 £24,930).
+The total awarded in 2021-22 was £10,400 (2020-21 £5,900).
+In addition to other programmes, the College operates schemes for students in financial hardship, for relief from mental health and a single parent fund.
+The total awarded in 2021-22 was £34,462 (2020-21 £32,403).
 To raise educational aspiration and attract outstanding applicants who might not otherwise have considered applying to Clare Hall, the College provides guidance and information for prospective applicants on the College website and through staff in its Tutorial Office.